redips/Stack/docs/cookbook/ddd_architecture/grid.md

 ### Add the grid on the Book Resource

-And then we create the "update" operation on our BookResource.
+Now that we have a grid, let's add it to the "index" operation on our `BookResource`.

 ```php
 // src/BookStore/Infrastructure/Sylius/Resource/BookResource.php